 How much money is available for each state?

-ESSER and ESSER II Fund awards to SEAs are in the same proportion as each State received funds under Part A of Title I of the Elementary and Secondary Education Act of 1965.
+ESSER, ESSER II, and ESSER III Fund awards to SEAs are in the same proportion as each State received funds under Part A of Title I of the Elementary and Secondary Education Act of 1965.

 To track funds and see a state-by-state breakdown, refer to the Elementary and Secondary School Emergency Relief Fund Tracker.
-Also see the State Allocations Table.
+Also see the Stabilization Fund Tracker.

 What is the timeline for applying for and receiving funds?